alejoacosta74/eth-to-btc-proxy/README.md

 ## Features
 - A reverse-proxy is available at endpoint `/proxy` that can be used to send requests to an ethereum node (like Ganache) and log both JSON RPC request and response (usefull for debugging and testing)
-- Command line configuration can be passed as flags, environment vars or within a `.qproxy.env` file
+- Command line configuration can be passed as flags, environment vars or within a `.config.yml` file
 - JSON RPC service implementation based on *go-ethereum* rpc module.
 - QTUM rpc client implementation based on *btcd* bitcoin rpc client
 - Support for different log levels (info, trace, debug)

 ## Run tests

+- Unit tests

-Unit tests can be run with `make unit-test`
+   Unit tests can be run with: `make unit-test`

+- Integration tests

+   Integration tests are run against a `qtumd` node running on a Docker container that is started and stopped automatically by the test suite.

+   A test ethereum tx is built using an [ethereum cli](https://github.com/alejoacosta74/ethcli), which also signs and sends the tx to `qproxy`.
+   The tx is then decoded and verified by `qproxy`, and a new qtum tx is built and signed using the same private key.

-Integration tests can be run with `make integration-test`
+   Run integration tests with: `make integration-test`

 ## TODO